dani3l0/librusik/README.md

 Edit `config.json` file and adjust your preferences.

+You may also want to set up your custom encryption key (which encrypts our Librus Synergia passwords).
+Please run `generate_random_key.py` and paste the new key into `fernet.key`.
+Don't forget to `chmod 400 fernet.key`.

-Also, check [localhost:7777/panel](http://localhost:7777/panel) to manage your Librusik instance.
+You can use [localhost:7777/panel](http://localhost:7777/panel) to manage your Librusik instance.
 Default user is `admin` and password is `admin` too.

 -----